-Maria's Diner offers true Tex-Mex experience - Port Arthur News
+ON THE MENU — Maria's Diner offers true Tex-Mex experience - Port Arthur News

-Maria’s Diner offers true Tex-Mex experience
+ON THE MENU — Maria’s Diner offers true Tex-Mex experience

 GROVES — Maria Dumesnil and her family left Los Angeles in 2007 in search of affordable housing.